1 9 6 2 – 1 9 6 3 (USA)

 Wes and his younger brother, Howie (Michael Burns), both lived on the houseboat and were orphaned when their parents were killed in a car accident.

-Also on the houseboat was the very brainy “Tom Tom” DeWitt (whose clever lines were referred to as DeWitticisms), played by Ted Bessell.
+Also on the houseboat was the very brainy “Tom Tom” DeWitt (whose clever lines were referred to as DeWitticisms), played by future That Girl star Ted Bessell.
 He was a non-conformist and very socially conscious with aspirations of joining the Peace Corps.

 The fourth man rounding out the “man’s world” on the houseboat was Vern Hodges (Randy Boone) of Bunkham County, North Carolina.
 Vern had a southern drawl, played the guitar, wore a leather jacket, worked in Dobson’s Market, and was considered unaware, uninvolved, and apathetic by others.